MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Update-MgUserOnlineMeetingAttendanceReportAttendanceRecord.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ATTENDANCEINTERVALS <IMicrosoftGraphAttendanceInterval\[]>: List of time periods between joining and leaving a meeting.
+`ATTENDANCEINTERVALS <IMicrosoftGraphAttendanceInterval[]>`: List of time periods between joining and leaving a meeting.
   - `[DurationInSeconds <Int32?>]`: Duration of the meeting interval in seconds; that is, the difference between joinDateTime and leaveDateTime.
   - `[JoinDateTime <DateTime?>]`: The time the attendee joined in UTC.
   - `[LeaveDateTime <DateTime?>]`: The time the attendee left in UTC.

-BODYPARAMETER `<IMicrosoftGraphAttendanceRecord>`: attendanceRecord
+`BODYPARAMETER <IMicrosoftGraphAttendanceRecord>`: attendanceRecord
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AttendanceIntervals <IMicrosoftGraphAttendanceInterval[]>]`: List of time periods between joining and leaving a meeting.
     - `[DurationInSeconds <Int32?>]`: Duration of the meeting interval in seconds; that is, the difference between joinDateTime and leaveDateTime.
     - `[JoinDateTime <DateTime?>]`: The time the attendee joined in UTC.
     - `[LeaveDateTime <DateTime?>]`: The time the attendee left in UTC.
-  - `[EmailAddress <String>]`: Email address of the user associated with this atttendance record.
+  - `[EmailAddress <String>]`: Email address of the user associated with this attendance record.
   - `[Identity <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DisplayName <String>]`: The display name of the identity.
 Note that this might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.